Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/4_api-reference/subscription_endpoints/02_subscription_management.md

 ## Subscription Management

-### 1. ✅ Get User's Current Subscription
+### 1. ✅ Get Current User's Subscription
-Retrieves the active subscription for a user.
+Retrieves the active subscription for the currently authenticated user.

-**Endpoint**: `GET /subscriptions/user/:userId`
+**Endpoint**: `GET /subscriptions/me`

 **URL Parameters**:
-- `userId`: The numeric ID of the user (e.g., "30")
 - `status`: (optional, query): The status of the subscription to filter by.
 Valid values: `active`, `cancelled`, `expired`.
+Default is `active`.

 **Example Requests**:
-- `GET /subscriptions/user/30` - Returns the active subscription for user 30
+- `GET /subscriptions/me` - Returns the active subscription for the logged-in user.
-- `GET /subscriptions/user/30?status=active` - Returns the active subscription for user 30
+- `GET /subscriptions/me?status=cancelled` - Returns any cancelled subscriptions for the logged-in user.

 **Response Example**:
 ```json